gfilicetti/gke-github-deployment/terraform/README.md

 This folder contains Terraform configuration files to provision the infrastructure needed for this project.

 ## Provisioning Infrastructure
-The following steps will walk you through the setup guide for running **Terraform** as the deployment process for cloud environment.
+The following steps will walk you through setting up **Terraform** to provision infrastruction in Google Cloud.

 1. Create remote state for Terraform in Google Cloud Storage: